 What We Like

-Zebra’s ZD410 is a direct thermal printer that is compatible with multiple POS systems and includes rugged models for healthcare settings that can withstand high-volume sanitizing.
-With the ability to print on virtually any thermal medium that fits its 2.36” width, this printer can support retailers, food service businesses, warehouses, event spaces, and healthcare facilities that need to print barcodes on multiple label types or even wristbands.
+Zebra’s ZD410 is a direct thermal printer compatible with multiple POS systems and with rugged models for healthcare settings that can withstand high-volume sanitizing.
+With the ability to print on virtually any thermal medium that fits its 2.36” width, this printer can support retailers, food service businesses, warehouses, event spaces, and healthcare facilities needing to print barcodes on multiple label types or even wristbands.

-The ZD410 is highly customizable, with models available in two-inch or four-inch print width and several available connection options.
+The ZD410 has several available connection options.
 You can get this printer with serial, USB, Ethernet, Wi-Fi, or Bluetooth connectivity.
-Just be sure the printer you purchase has the connection you need; all models do not have all connections.
+Just be sure the printer you purchase has the connection you need; not all models have all connections.

 - Resolution: 203 dpi (standard); 300 dpi (optional upgrade)